bassdman/feature-toggle-api/README.md

 ```

 #### Function setData
-if you want to update the data without update the whole visibilityrule, use the setData-Function.
+if you want to update the data without updating the whole visibilityrule, use the setData-Function.
 ```javascript
     api.setData('featurename','variantname','anydata'); //will set the data for featurename#variantnam -> anydata
     //or